Zina-Alwaidh/edm-test-automation/README.md

 Author: Zina Al Waidh

+Overview:
-Overview EDM is a front-end testing automation project using the Cucumber BDD framework and Selenium WebDriver.
+EDM is a front-end testing automation project using the Cucumber BDD framework and Selenium WebDriver.
 This Project is designed to automate tests for EDM with the purpose of creating comprehensive regression suite.
 As a QA tester, the goal is to enhance test coverage, improve test efficency, and ensure reliabity of the front-end of EDM.

 Before getting started, the following tools and softwares must be installed: